 - Social skills – social interaction and communication.

-Speech pathology services
+Speech pathology services for children

-Our speech pathology services include:
+Our speech therapy for kids services include:

 - Initial screenings – including team screenings